Altinity/ice/examples/docker-compose/README.md

 In the example below, we:

-- launch m`ice-rest-catalog`, minio (for s3:// storage) and clickhouse-server
+- launch `ice-rest-catalog`, minio (for s3:// storage) and clickhouse-server
 - insert data via `ice`
 - query data using clickhouse